arjunlaxane/Task2-23-03-22/README.md

 Q.4) Execute the below code and write your description in txt file => typeof.txt file

-Q.4) Execute the below code and write your description in txt file
-a. typeof(1)

 console.log(typeof 1); //number

 b. typeof(1.1)